fastai/fastprogress/README.md

 ## Usage

 Here is a simple example.
-Each bar takes a generator as a main argument, and we can speicify the second bar is nested with the first by adding the argument parent=mb.
+Each bar takes a generator as a main argument, and we can specify the second bar is nested with the first by adding the argument parent=mb.
 We can then
 - add a comment in the first bar by changing the value of mb.first_bar.comment
 - add a comment in the first bar by changing the value of mb.child.comment
 - write a line between the two bars with mb.write('message')